 I confess you to be very excited to see the presentation of the two experts.

-If it is possible to track users on Tor network, let’s imagine the capabilities of a persistent attacker with much more computational capability and with a “couple gigabit links”.
+If it is possible to track users on Tor network, let’s imagine the capabilities of a persistent attacker with a much more computational capability and with a “couple gigabit links”.

-According to the two experts a persistent adversary “with a handful of powerful servers and a couple gigabit links can de-anonymize hundreds of thousands Tor clients and thousands of hidden services within a couple of months.”
+According to the two experts, a persistent adversary “with a handful of powerful servers and a couple gigabit links can de-anonymize hundreds of thousands Tor clients and thousands of hidden services within a couple of months.”

-I personally hope that the researchers will carefully disclose the results of their study, notifying to Tor’s developers how to fix potential flaw in the Tor network design.
+I personally hope that the researchers will carefully disclose the results of their study, notifying to Tor’s developers how to fix a potential flaw in the Tor network design.

-The Tor network is also precious tool to avoid censorship and oppressive governments and the discovery of the two researchers could be abused.
+The Tor network is also a precious tool to avoid censorship and oppressive governments and the discovery of the two researchers could be abused.

 This is probably already happening.
 Tor users that adopt the anonymizing network and other technologies to avoid control and Internet monitoring are tracked by the NSA for example.